 The paper has been reviewed by Nataliia Lazebna, Habilitated Doctor, Würzburg University, Germany, Ukraine.
-Empirical findings and theoretical procedures have been conducted under the auspices of Integrated Research framework of Romance and Germanic Phililigy Department of Borys Grinchenko Kyiv Metropolitan University Digital Transformative Linguistics and Cross-Cultural Communication (0123U102796), project COST Action CA21167 UniDive: Universality, Diversity and Idiosyncrasy in Language Technology.
+Empirical findings and theoretical procedures have been conducted under the auspices of Integrated Research framework of Romance and Germanic Philology Department of Borys Grinchenko Kyiv Metropolitan University Digital Transformative Linguistics and Cross-Cultural Communication (0123U102796), project COST Action CA21167 UniDive: Universality, Diversity and Idiosyncrasy in Language Technology, COST Action CA22126 ENEOLI: European Network on Lexical Innovation.
 The authors extend special acknowledgement to the Armed Forces of Ukraine for providing safety to complete this work.